Music of Africa: Afro-pop

-African popular – music commonly referred to as African pop or afro-pop – like African traditional music is vast and varied.
-Most contemporary genres of African popular music build on cross-pollination with western popular music.
-Many genres of popular music, including blues, jazz and rumba, derive to varying degrees from musical traditions from Africa, taken to the Americas by enslaved Africans.
-These rhythms and sounds have subsequently been adapted by newer genres like rock, soul music, and rhythm and blues.
-Similarly, African popular music has adopted elements, particularly the musical instruments and recording studio techniques of western music.
+African popular music – commonly referred to as African pop or afro-pop – is as vast and varied as Africa's traditional music.
+Most contemporary African popular genres have developed through cross-pollination with Western popular music.
+Many Western genres, including blues, jazz, and rumba, derive in part from African musical traditions carried to the Americas by enslaved Africans.
+These rhythms and sounds have subsequently been adapted by newer genres like rock, soul, and rhythm and blues.
+In turn, African popular music has adopted elements of Western music, particularly musical instruments and recording studio techniques.

-In 1933, Solomon Linda's Original Evening Birds vocal group was formed by Solomon Linda.
-Linda was illiterate however created songs during his childhood while guarding cattle.
-Solomon Linda's Original Evening Birds' most internationally acclaimed hit released in 1939, "Mbube" was the first African record to sell more than 100,000 copies.
-One of the most important 20th-century singers of South African popular music was Miriam Makeba, who played a key-role, in the 1960s, in drawing global audience's attention to African music and its meaning.
-Zenzile Miriam Makeba was said to have been one of the most influential and popular musicians of Africa, beginning in the 1950s.
-She was a part of three bands, including one all-woman band and two others.
-She performed all types of jazz music, traditional African music, and music that was popular in Western Africa at the time.
-Makeba played a majority of her music in the form of "mbube", which was "a style of vocal harmony which drew on American jazz, ragtime, and Anglican church hymns, as well as indigenous styles of music."
-After she moved to the U.S., problems with Makeba's passport occurred and she had to stay in America, it was said that she put an American twist on most of her African music.
-She had a very diverse scale of her vocal range and could hit almost any note.
+In 1933, Solomon Linda formed Solomon Linda's Original Evening Birds.
+Although Linda was illiterate, he composed songs from an early age while guarding cattle.
+The group's most internationally acclaimed hit, "Mbube," released in 1939, became the first African record to sell more than 100,000 copies.
+Another 20th-century South African singer was Miriam Makeba, who played a key-role in the 1960s in drawing global attention to African music and its meaning.
+Beginning in the 1950s, Zenzile Miriam Makeba became one of Africa's most influential and celebrated musicians.
+She performed in three groups, including one all-female band, and sang a wide range of styles, including jazz, traditional African music, and music that was popular in Western Africa at the time.
+Much of Makeba's work was mbube, "a style of vocal harmony which drew on American jazz, ragtime, and Anglican church hymns, as well as indigenous styles of music."
+After moving to the United States, passport complications forced her to remain there, and she incorporated American influences into her African repertoire.
 "The Empress of African Music" died at the age of 76.

 In West Africa, Fela Kuti and Tony Allen performed Afrobeat music.
 Femi Kuti and Seun Kuti followed their father Fela Kuti.
-The Afro-Euro hybrid style, the Cuban son, has had an influence on certain popular music in Africa.
-Some of the first guitar bands on the continent played covers of Cuban songs.
-The early guitar-based bands from the Congo called their music rumba (although it was son rather than rumba-based).
-The Congolese style eventually evolved into what became known as soukous.
-In 1972, Cameroonian songwriter and saxophonist Manu Dibango's, internationally innumerably sampled "Soul Makossa" was released.
-"Soul Makossa" is the most sampled African record in history.
+The Afro-Euro hybrid Cuban son also influenced African popular music; some of Africa's earliest guitar bands performed Cuban covers.
+Early guitar-based bands from the Congo referred to their music as rumba, though it was son rather than Cuban rumba.
+This Congolese style eventually evolved into soukous.
+In 1972, Cameroonian songwriter and saxophonist Manu Dibango released "Soul Makossa" which has since become the most sampled African record in history.

-The 2010 FIFA World Cup afro-fusion and soca theme-song, "Waka Waka (This Time for Africa)" featuring Shakira and Freshlyground sampled the makossa presumably soldier-tribute, melody Zamina mina (Zangaléwa) by Golden Sounds.
+The 2010 FIFA World Cup afro-fusion and soca theme song, "Waka Waka (This Time for Africa)" performed by Shakira and Freshlyground, sampled the makossa-influenced, presumably soldier-tribute melody "Zamina mina (Zangaléwa)" by the group Golden Sounds.